BoomStarcuc/Cell-Segmentation-Benchmark/Cellpose_BM/README.md

 # Cellpose

 ## Data transformation
-Since the structure of datasets provided do not satisfy the format of training cellpose, so you need to run the following code from data transformation directory
+Since the structure of the datasets provided does not satisfy the format of the training cellpose, you need to run the following code from the data transformation directory

 ```python transform_tissuenet.py```

 ```python transform_livecell.py```

-Note: ```data_dir``` need to be modified to your corresponding path.
+Note: ```data_dir```needs to be modified to your corresponding path.

 ## Local installation (< 2 minutes)